TroyD9241/TroyD9241/README.md

 -----------------
 >My name is Troy Dawson.
-I'm currently in week 17 of App Academy's Full Stack Program. 👨‍🎓
+I'm  a recent graduate of App Academy's Full Stack Program. 👨‍🎓

 > Based out of Chicago, Illinois and Tokyo, Japan. 🎶